 Outdoor equipment retailer REI has also streamlined its service by sharing data among the website, mobile applications and in-store kiosks.
 Customers get consistent and reliable status on the availability of products onsite and online, so they know whether something is in stock and if the size and color needed is available.

 This kind of integration delivers omnichannel contact software tools with a unified architecture that combines all necessary systems, data and processes.

 The course customers chart through a website or mobile app reveals what they’re considering buying, how they maintain their accounts and what information they want about products or purchases.
 With these details, agents can take service to the next level for exceptional customer satisfaction.

 For example, if agents know what web page someone was browsing just before a call, they can quickly pull up relevant product information.
 Or if the caller closed out of a purchase or web form, the agent can complete the transaction without starting over—reducing customer frustration and potentially recovering a sale.
-With screen share and video chat, agents help people learn to use self-service, navigate the website or customize mobile preferences for a complete omnichannel experience.
+With screen share and video call center chat, agents help people learn to use self-service, navigate the website or customize mobile preferences for a complete omnichannel experience.

 4. Include AI as Part of the Mix (Not a Singular Solution)

 The Nemertes Research study segmented a success group that includes organizations with the top metrics and key performance indicators (KPIs) in revenue increases, cost decreases and/or ratings increases when using artificial intelligence (AI) for their customer engagement initiatives.
 Within the success group, 50% use omnichannel.